 #16.
 Winter Squash

 Squash such as zucchini won’t store well, but winter squash can last 4 to 6 months.
 Varieties such as Acorn, Butternut, Crown Price and Delicata are great choices.
 All squash, minus acorn, need to be cured just like you would a pumpkin.
 Curing maximizes the lifespan!

-Simple Tips for Storing in a Root Cellar
+Simple Tips for Storing Produce in a Root Cellar

 No matter what you decide to store in your root cellar, some pieces of advice will make the results better.
 These tips will help keep the food preserved until serving time!